About: Communities, Land and Environment

 Structure and Employees

-The Environment Division runs a wide range of programs, services and activities that protect our environment as well as public health and safety.View employee list
+The Climate Change and Environment Division runs a wide range of programs, services and activities that protect our environment as well as public health and safety.View employee list

 The Agriculture Outreach section is responsible for the management, administration and licensing associated with the sale, use, storage, and transport pesticide products.
 It is also responsible for environmental compliance and enforcement activities on farms and jointly administered the Alternative Land Use Services program with the Department of Agriculture and Fisheries.View employee list